-There is no evacuation and alert control indicating equipment is provided at Block 2.
+There is no evacuation alert system provided at Bathurst Block 2.

 22. Emergency escape lighting

 22.1.
 Has a reasonable standard of emergency escape lighting been provided?
 Is emergency escape lighting adequate to enable occupants to locate, and move safely along defined routes and escape via final exits?
 Describe arrangements and deficiencies observed.